- This article is about Fantasy - for other uses see Horror fiction

 Content and uses of fantasy

 The content and goal of a sexual fantasy vary greatly between individuals and are subject to personal desires.
 These fantasies range from the mundane to the bizarre, and a person may have zero to full desire to carry out an imagined act; people often use fantasy to help plan out future sexual encounters.
 Fantasies occur in all individuals and at any time of the day, although it has been suggested that fantasies are more common among frequent daydreamers.
 Fantasies are frequently used to escape real-life sexual restraints and to imagine dangerous or illegal scenarios, such as rape, castration, or kidnapping.
 They allow people to imagine themselves in roles they do not normally have, such as power, innocence, and guilt.
-Fantasies present enormous influence over sexual behaviour (hence the phrase "the brain is the largest sex organ"), and can be the sole cause of an orgasm.
+Fantasies present enormous influence over sexual behavior (hence the phrase "the brain is the largest sex organ"), and can be the sole cause of an orgasm.
 While there are several common themes in fantasies, any object or act can be eroticized.

 Sexual fantasy is frequent during masturbation, although this is more true for men than for women.